subh83/sgl/README.md

 Install:
 -------
-- cd to the folder containg this README.txt file
+- cd to the folder containg this README file
 - Run:
     sudo make install